ESD Training & Daily Habits: Why People Make or Break Your Program

 How often should ESD training be refreshed?

 Most ESD program standards, including ANSI/ESD S20.20, recommend annual refresher training at minimum.
-However, best practice is to conduct brief reinforcement sessions quarterly — especially after staffing changes, process updates, or audit findings.
-High‑turnover environments benefit from monthly touchpoints to prevent habit erosion.
+Best practice is to conduct brief reinforcement sessions quarterly — especially after staffing changes, process updates, or audit findings.
+High-turnover environments benefit from monthly touchpoints to prevent habit erosion.

 What are the most common reasons ESD programs fail over time?

 The most common causes are infrequent verification, lack of visual reinforcement, and the assumption that initial training is sufficient.
-When wrist strap testing is skipped, grounding points are not clearly marked, or new employees receive only minimal onboarding, compliance degrades gradually and often invisibly until a yield or field failure event occurs.
+When wrist strap testing is skipped, grounding points aren’t clearly marked, or new employees receive only minimal onboarding, compliance degrades gradually and often invisibly — until a yield or field failure event occurs.

 Can ESD damage happen even when equipment is in place?

-Yes.
-ESD damage frequently occurs in facilities with proper equipment because the equipment is not being used correctly or consistently.
-A wrist strap that is worn but not tested, a mat that is not grounded, or a smock left open at the wrist can all allow charge events to occur despite the appearance of compliance.
+Yes — frequently.
+ESD damage occurs in facilities with proper equipment because the equipment isn’t being used correctly or consistently.
+A wrist strap worn but not tested, a mat not connected to ground, or a smock left open at the wrist can all allow charge events to occur despite the appearance of compliance.

 How do you measure whether an ESD training program is working?